chunghay/colorful/README.md

-Connecting Raspberry Pi to the Internet
+colorful
 =============

+Handle color data from sensor and from votes submitted via a webpage.

+raspi_server.py
   Takes color sensor data entering the I2C pins of the GPIO and sends it over a websocket connection to a client.